Rehoboth's LGBT History

 While The Pink Pony was destroyed by the great 1962 storm, several miles south along the shore, the Nomad Village had opened.
 Closed in the 90s, the hotel and bar complex catered mainly to men and women staying at the Nomad hotel.
 But word spread that the Nomad backroom was a great meeting spot for closeted folks from D.C.

 Through the 1970s, Rehoboth's reputation as a traditional family resort continued while more gay visitors arrived.
 Two gay dance clubs, The Boathouse and The Renegade, opened to celebrate the disco era, and 300-400 gay men could be found on the south end of the beach on holiday weekends.

-Then, in 1979, two restaurateurs, one gay and one straight, opened The Back Porch Restaurant and changed the course of fine dining in Delaware, adding fabulous contemporary cuisine to the fried seafood platters in town.
-In 1980, the pair opened The Blue Moon and gay owned and operated restaurants began their ascent.
+Then, in 1974, three restaurateurs, one gay man (Victor Pisapia) and one straight couple (Libby and Ted Fisher), opened The Back Porch Restaurant and changed the course of fine dining in Delaware, adding fabulous contemporary cuisine to the fried seafood platters in town.
+In 1980, Pisapia and Joyce Felton opened The Blue Moon, and gay owned and operated restaurants began their ascent.

 While gay men gathered at The Blue Moon bar for Happy Hour, the restaurant won accolades from local and national politicians, straight summer visitors, and an increasing number of gay and lesbian couples.